Fiscale win legal victory for tax fairness for SMEs against HMRC!

 Research and Development Tax Credits within the Manufacturing industry

 The manufacturing sector makes up a large part of all R&D Tax Credits claims.
 With this being such a wide reaching industry, many will face the majority of their technological uncertainties during the design phase.
-Eligibility for R&D tax credits centres around the two key areas of either:
+Eligibility for R&D tax credits centres around the two key areas:

 Examples of technological uncertainty in the manufacturing sector